izam-mohammed/1000-days-of-code/postgreSQL/README.md

 Rules that can apply to a column

-- **Primary Key** : Unique indentifier of a column, not null and unique
+- **Primary Key** : Unique indentifier of a row, not null and unique
 ```sql
 CREATE TABLE stdent(
 key SERIAL PRIMARY KEY);